philamp/wedding/README.md

 # wedding
-A wedding site with:
+A responsive wedding site with:
-- guest subscription
+- Guest subscription (including intltel library for the telephonme input field)
+- Very responsive responsive card listings for the content (planning, hotel, touristic spots...) (content is stored in very simple json file)
+- Interactive map with spots :
+-- dynamically bounded to the content cards
-- interactive map with spotted guestrooms (to help guests find their rooms)
+-- dynamically bounded to guestroom listing and details (to help guests find their rooms and pay the right price at location)
 - Digital guestbook with possibility to upload webcam video, video file or picture
 - 3D animation at the end of the form submission